acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 boolean &#124; "auto"

-Use true to render a touch optimized user interface, or false for a user interface optimized for pointer devices (mouse, touchpad).
+Use `true` to render a touch optimized user interface, or `false` for a user interface optimized for pointer devices (mouse, touchpad).

-Can be used with the responsive option to change the user interface based on viewport width.
+Can be used with the [responsive](#opt-responsive) option to change the user interface based on viewport width.

-If set to &#039;auto&#039;, the touch UI will be automatically enabled based on the platform.
+If set to `'auto'`, the touch UI will be automatically enabled based on the platform.

 **Default value**: 'auto'
 ### valid {#opt-valid}